 (BWS) and https://www.ncbi.nlm.nih.gov/books/NBK1324/

-The SALSA MS-MLPA Probemix ME030-C3 BWS/RSS contains 42 (MS-)MLPA probes with amplification products between 129 and 463 nt.
+The SALSA MS-MLPA Probemix ME030-C3 BWS/RSS contains 42 (MS-)MLPA probes with amplification products between 129 and 463 nucleotides (nt).
 26 probes are specific for the BWS/RSS 11p15 region.
-Ten of these probes contain an HhaI recognition site and provide information on the methylation status of the BWS/RSS 11p15 region.
+Ten MS-MLPA probes contain an HhaI recognition site and provide information on the methylation status of the BWS/RSS 11p15 region.
 Two probes are specific for the NSD1

 gene.
 All probes present will also give information on copy number changes in the analysed sample.
-In addition, thirteen reference probes are included which are not affected by HhaI digestion and detect genes located outside the BWS/RSS 11p15 region.
+In addition, 13 reference probes are included that are not affected by HhaI digestion and detect genes located outside the BWS/RSS 11p15 region.
 Also, one digestion control probe is included in this probemix indicating whether or not restriction endonuclease digestion in the MS-MLPA reaction was complete.
-Complete probe sequences and the identity of the genes detected by the reference probes is available online (www.mlpa.com
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com